-“They make time for relaxation at the end of the day, incorporating some family yoga, mindfulness practice, or even just reading a story together at bed time with your younger ones.
+“They make time for relaxation at the end of the day, incorporating some family yoga, mindfulness practice, or even just reading a story together at bedtime with your younger ones.
 Make sure that everyone is checking in with and then addressing their stress levels, this benefits both physical and mental health.” —Kelsey Torgerson.
-Here are 7 healthy reasons to do yoga with kids.
+Speaking of healthy habits, here are 7 healthy reasons to do yoga with kids.

 They keep treats out of sight (and out of mind)

 “What you see is what you want to eat.
 So keep healthy snacks highly visible in your kitchen and put the sugary treats out of sight.
 Leave colorful fruits and vegetables out on the counter or on the most visible shelves in the fridge so that when you’re hungry, you’re more likely to reach for a nutritious snack.
 Blueberries are one of my favorite options for both adults and kids.” —Sonali Ruder, DO, emergency room physician, chef, and founder of The Foodie Physician.
+Maintaining a healthy weight is just one of the healthy habits you can encourage in the kitchen.
 Check out these other weight-loss tricks approved by nutritionists.

 They have screen-free days

 “We have Screen free Sundays in our family so that we can focus on having fun and building a connection with one another without the distractions.
 Turning off our technology frees us up to do much healthier things for our minds, bodies, and our relationships with one another.” —Amy Carney, parenting expert and family blogger